broadinstitute/gatk/README.md

 * dplyr
 * ggplot2

 For more details on system packages, see the GATK [Base Dockerfile](scripts/docker/gatkbase/Dockerfile) and for more details on the Python3/R packages, see the [Conda environment setup file](scripts/gatkcondaenv.yml.template).
+Versions for the Python3/R packages can be found there.

 ## <a name="building">Building GATK4</a>